ahmeddrawy/my-udemy/CONTRIBUTING.md

 * If you think an algorithm is missing, create an issue.

+* I used winston to log the errors and information, If you want to `console.log` errors you can use `winston.log` or `winston.error`

+* I use `bcrypt` to encrypt passwords before saving to database and decrypting after fetching from database

+* I use `Joi` package to validate input

+* I use `Config` package to configure environment variables and configuration

 ### Making a PR

 > - Make sure you have been assigned the issue to which you are making a PR.